MaryHal/Barrage/README.md

 When you create a barrage, it will immediately evaluate the file and run the `onLoad` function in your table if it exists.
 Next, it will create a bullet and associate the `main` function with it.
 What this means is that on each frame (tick), `main` will be run.
 Some documentation for bullet functions can be found below and a set of example scripts can be found in `example/barrage`

+The above example is formatted not unlike how you'd normally describe a Javascript object.
+An alternate way to describe the same table would be like this:

+    myBarrage = {}

+    function myBarrage.onLoad()
+    end

+    function myBarrage.main()
+    end

+    return myBarrage

 ### Available bullet functions

 #### Position functions